-Eligible Employees of hospital association railroads, who must look to their hospital association for their health care benefits, have limited Employee Health Care Benefits under the Plan (see pages 46, 49 through 50 and page 57 for details).
+Eligible Employees of hospital association railroads, who must look to their hospital association for their health care benefits, have limited Employee Health Care Benefits under the Plan (see pages 46, 49 through 50, and 57 through 58 for details).

-A person who is a living donor of an organ or tissue to a Covered Family Member will be considered a Covered Family Member for purposes of the Plan's health care benefits, but such benefits will be paid to that person only for Eligible Expenses in connection with the donation of an organ or tissue to a Covered Family Member under the CHCB or MMCP, whichever the Covered Family Member receiving the organ or tissue is enrolled.
+A person who is a living donor of an organ or tissue to a Covered Family Member will be considered to be a Covered Family Member for purposes of the Plan's health care benefits, but such benefits will be paid only for Eligible Expenses in connection with the donation of an organ or tissue to a Covered Family Member under the CHCB or MMCP, as applicable.